RubyMoney/money-rails/docs/gemstash-configuration.5.md

 `:db_adapter`

 Specifies what database adapter to use.
 When `sqlite3` is used, the database will be located at `gemstash.db` within the directory specified by `:base_path`.
 The database will automatically be created when using `sqlite3`.
-When `postgres` is used, the database to connect to must be specified in the `:db_url` configuration key.
-The database must already be created when using `postgres`.
+When `postgres`, `mysql`, or `mysql2` is used, the database to connect to must be specified in the `:db_url` configuration key.
+The database must already be created when using anything other than `sqlite3`.

 Default value
 -------------